goshlanguage/cerulean/internal/services/README.md

   	return c.String(http.StatusOK, "Hello, World!")
     }
     ```
-1. Make a `service.go` file in your new directory (e.g. `/internal/services/subscriptions/service.go`), implement `GetAllHandlers()` as defined in `/internal/services/interface.go`, and add your new handler functions (defined in `handlers.go` that you created in a step above) to the map that's returned
+1. Make a `service.go` file in your new directory (e.g. `/internal/services/subscriptions/service.go`), implement `GetServiceHandlers()` as defined in `/internal/services/interface.go`, and add your new handler functions (defined in `handlers.go` that you created in a step above) to the map that's returned
 1. Open `cerulean.go` in the root of the repository and add your new service to the `svcs` slice inside the `New()` function
     - This allows Echo to find and map our endpoints to HTTP listeners
 1. To finish things off, be a good person and create a `handlers_test.go` file and write a couple unit tests